Parsons station

-Parsons station is a historic railroad depot located at Parsons, Tucker County, West Virginia.
+Parsons station is a historic railroad depot located at Parsons, West Virginia.
 It was built by the Western Maryland Railroad in 1888, and is a one-story frame building in the Eastlake movement / Stick Style.
 It is a simple rectangle measuring 70 feet long and 24 feet wide, with a 12 foot wide, three-sided bay.
 It features German siding and a batten seam gable roof.

 It was listed on the National Register of Historic Places in 1996 as the Western Maryland Depot.